Senior Dog Vomiting in the Morning: Bile, Causes & Quick Fix

 3. Moisten the Evening Portion

 Dry kibble sits in the stomach longer than wet food.
 Add 2–3 tablespoons warm water to the evening meal, or swap part of it for wet food.
-This eases gastric processing without changing the diet itself.
+This can make the evening meal easier to digest without changing the diet.

 4. Keep Changes Minimal and Controlled